 In its final day in session, the Maryland General Assembly passed a bill that will place a constitutional amendment on the ballot in November to raise the jury prayer amount in civil cases in Maryland.
-Currently, any case pled in District Court in Maryland for more than $10,000 can be “bumped up” to a jury trial.
+Any case pled in District Court in Maryland for more than $10,000 can be “bumped up” to a jury trial.
 This bill would increase that amount to $15,000.

 The bill is not law.
 The voters will have to approve this constitutional amendment in the fall.
 But I think it will pass.
-When I vote these state constitutional issues, I almost always vote “yes”.
+When I vote on these state constitutional issues, I almost always vote “yes”.
 Why?
 Because given the absence of public debate that would make me more knowledgeable on the topic, I defer to the Maryland legislature figuring they put it on the ballot for a reason.
 If they put some crazy zoning issue on the ballot, I don’t know what it is about but assume it is for a good reason (again, given the absence of informed debate).
-I suspect most Maryland voters are like me and will do pretty much the same.
+I suspect most Maryland voters are like me and will do the same.